Loading...

 Geologist Hermann Bermúdez discovered unique layers containing tiny glass beads called tektites.
 These glass particles formed when the asteroid moltenly vaporized Earth's surface and were later deposited on the ocean floor.

-The sediments at Gorgonilla show severe deformation that could only occur from prolonged seismic activity.
 Because the site was deep underwater and unaffected by tsunamis, this distortion is a direct imprint of immense earthquake shaking.

 Did you know?